 Doors open at 9 a.m. on Mondays, 3 p.m. on Thursdays.

-On your initial visit you will be asked to fill out a form that provides the Pantry with your name, address, phone number and those included in your household.
+On your initial visit you will be asked to fill out a form that provides the Pantry with your name, address, phone number.
 This form will be signed each time you visit the food pantry.
 An additional sheet will be signed if you meet the Annual Income Guidelines as set by the Illinois Emergency Food Assistance Program.
 On following visits the intake staff will ask to make sure information is current and up to date in your file.
 Privacy protection is important to us; your information will be carefully guarded.
-If you are unable to sign the The Emergency Food Assistance Program form because your income exceeds the allowable amount to receive government-issued commodities, you will still be able to choose from the additional food the Pantry has in stock.
+If you are unable to sign the The Emergency Food Assistance Program (EFP) form because your income exceeds the allowable amount to receive government-issued commodities, you will still be able to receive from the additional food the Pantry has in stock.

 IF YOU ARE UNABLE TO VISIT THE PANTRY YOURSELF...
 You may authorize someone else to do the shopping for you by signing a PROXY STATEMENT.
 The signed form is brought to the pantry by your selected individual where he/she will sign it in the presence of the intake staff.
 A new proxy statement is required for each visit.
 Print a PROXY STATEMENT from here.
-(Please note: as of July 1, 2019, all proxies must be the July 1, 2019 through June 30, 2020 edition.
+(Please note: as of July 1, 2023, all proxies must be the July 1, 2023 through June 30, 2024 edition.
 Discard any outdated forms you may have and print the new version from the Proxy Statement link above.)
+Please NOTE: A signed proxy form is required at the time of pick-up.
+Helping Hands cannot accept hand-written notes or agree to allow a proxy to be returned at a later date.

 If weather conditions are hazardous or if Monmouth-Roseville cancels school or releases early for snow or ice, The Helping Hands of Roseville will close.
 Closings will be listed on WRAM 1330 AM, WMOI 97.7 FM and WQAD Channel 8.